My Summer Road Trip, part 4

 The next day, as was my plan, I headed north into Montana and stopped again at the Little Bighorn Battlefield Monument.
 I say 'again' because I stopped there heading south in 2019 after coming down from Canada.
 In 2019 I paid the full price.
 In 2023 I used my Senior Lifetime Member Card to go in for free.
 But I did buy a t-shirt and a book in the visitor center.
 I did the full tour in 2019 so in 2023 I did the minimum: the walk to the hill where the actual last stand happened.
 Nearby, they have built a memorial to the Native warriors killed on that day; in 2019 it wasn't quite finished but now it was.
 It's always a tragedy, in my thinking, when anyone has to die in a battle (compare to Ukraine) and it matters less at the end of the day who was right and who was wrong.
 As a fiction writer I make my bed and sleep in it with the sheets of gray, never an easy black and white for anything.
 The shades of gray make the story interesting.
 Otherwise everything is Mary Sue and the boy next door, happily ever after, the end.
 (Read more here.)

 I paid my respects and headed on to Billings, MT.
 My only reason to stop there was to seek out the taco shop I had a fabulous meal in coming south in 2019.
 I had stopped for gas coming from Great Falls but cutting across the interior grasslands/ranches rather than taking the southern interstate route.
 Next to the gas station was the restaurant.
 So in 2023, I drove through the city (I-90 at that point forced a detour on everyone anyway - straight through the downtown area, stoplight by stoplight thankyouverymuch.) but I didn't see what I was looking for.
 Doubling back, I joined the flow of traffic and saw a Taco John's (definitely not the same place I was looking for but it would do).
-A good meal, and I continued on, slogging along I-90 until it finally broke free into two-land full-speed interstate...all the way to Bozeman.
+A good meal, and I continued on, slogging along I-90 until it finally broke free into two-lane full-speed interstate...all the way to Bozeman.

 NEXT: The Bozeman Experience & Yellowstone